 ADDITIONAL INFORMATION MAY BE REQUIRED.
 In addition to the threshold information required by § 9(3)(E)(1) above, DACF may request additional information that it deems necessary to evaluate applicable review criteria.
 Even if an application is accepted as complete for processing, DACF may deny the application if the applicant fails to provide additional information that DACF deems necessary for it to make findings required by applicable review criteria.

 MODIFICATION OF APPLICATION.
 If DACF determines in its sole discretion that an applicant (i) materially modifies their application such that the modified application requires new or supplemental review by DACF or (ii) submits additional information necessary to enable DACF to make findings under applicable review criteria and the additional information requires new or supplemental review by DACF, then DACF may, with the agreement of the applicant, accept the additional information as a modified application.
-In this case, the time limits for PBR (as described in § 5(3)(C)) or estimated processing times for individual permits (as described in § 5(4)(H)) restart on the date that DACF determines there is sufficient new information for DACF to begin its review of the modified application.
+In this case, the time limits for PBR (as described in § 5(3)((1))) or estimated processing times for individual permits (as described in § 5(4)(H)) restart on the date that DACF determines there is sufficient new information for DACF to begin its review of the modified application.

 SITE VISITS AND EVALUATION.